drdragon79/infosec-stuff/Active Directory/Domain Enumeration/Powershell/User Hunting.md

 ### Powerview
-- Find all the machine on the current domain where the current user has local admin access.![[Pasted image 20221106011205.png]]
+- Find all the machine on the current domain where the current user has local admin access.
 ```powershell
 # This function queries the DC of the current or provided domain for a list of computers (Get-NetComputer) and then use multi-threaded Invoke-CheckLocalADminAcess on each machine.
 Find-LocalAdminAcess -Verbose